Why September is the Best Time to Review your Marketing Efforts

 Say, do you remember marketing in September?
 Whether you are still using marketing techniques from the age of Disco or you’re keeping up with the latest trends in marketing, regular reviews of your marketing efforts are always advisable.

 It’s understandable, logical even, that most companies will wait until December to properly review their marketing strategy.
 However, that doesn’t give you much time to prepare.
-Here are four reasons why analysing your current strategy is a task much better suited to the end of quarter three.
+Here are four reasons why analysing your current marketing strategy is a task much better suited to the end of quarter three.

 December is too late to think about the new year